TT-Explorer UI

-For general reference of the UI, refer to the model-explorer wiki.
-This section will highlight specific UI elements added to the Tenstorrent fork of model-explorer.
+For general details about the UI, refer to Google's Model Explorer wiki.
+This page highlights unique UI elements added to the Tenstorrent fork of Google's Model Explorer.

 Model Execution